usememos/memos/docs/development-windows.md

 ## Building

 Frontend must be built before backend.
 The built frontend must be placed in the backend ./server/frontend/dist directory.
-Otherwise, you will get a "No frontend embeded" error.
+Otherwise, you will get a "No frontend embedded" error.

 ### Frontend